AnimeThemes/animethemes-batch-encoder/README.md

         python -m batch_encoder [-h] --mode [{1,2,3}] [--file [FILE]] [--configfile [CONFIGFILE]] --loglevel [{debug,info,error}]

+**Mode**

-* `--mode 1`: Generates commands from input files in the current directory.
-User will be prompted for inclusion/exclusion of input file, start time, end time and output file name.
+`--mode 1` generates commands from input files in the current directory.

+The user will be prompted for values that are not determined programmatically, such as inclusion/exclusion of a source file candidate, start time, end time and output file name.

-* `--mode 2`: Execute commands from file line-by-line in the current directory.
+`--mode 2` executes commands from file in the current directory line-by-line.

+By default, the program looks for a file named `commands.txt` in the current directory.
+This file name can be specified by the `--file` argument.

-* `--mode 3`: Generate commands from input files in the current directory in the same manner as Mode 1 and then execute commands without writing to file.
+`--mode 3` generates commands from input files in the current directory and executes the commands sequentially without writing to file.

+The `--file` argument will be ignored in this case.

+**File**

-* `[FILE]`: The file that commands are written to or read from.
-Default: commands.txt in the current directory.
-Unused in `--mode 3`.
+The file that commands are written to or read from.

+By default, the program will write to or read from `commands.txt` in the current directory.

+**Config File**

-* `[CONFIGFILE]`: The configuration file in which our properties are defined.
-Default: batch_encoder.ini written to the same directory as the batch_encoder.py script.
+The configuration file in which our encoding properties are defined.

+By default, the program will write to or read from `batch_encoder.ini` in the user config directory of appname `batch_encoder` and author `AnimeThemes`.

+Example: `C:\Users\paranarimasu\AppData\Local\AnimeThemes\batch_encoder\batch_encoder.ini`

+**Encoding Properties**

-* `AllowedFileTypes`: Configuration property for file extensions that will be considered source file candidates
+`AllowedFileTypes` is a comma-separated listing of file extensions that will be considered for source file candidates.

-* `EncodingModes`: Configuration property for the inclusion and order of encoding modes `{CBR, VBR, CQ}`
+`EncodingModes` is a comma-separated listing of [bitrate control modes](https://developers.google.com/media/vp9/bitrate-modes) for inclusion and ordering of commands.

+Available bitrate control modes are:

+* `CBR` Constant Bitrate Mode
+* `VBR` Variable Bitrate Mode
+* `CQ` Constrained Quality Mode

-* `CRFs`: Configuration property for the ordered list of CRF values to use with VBR and/or CQ encoding modes
+`CRFs` is a comma-separated listing of ordered CRF values to use with `VBR` and/or `CQ` bitrate control modes.

-* `IncludeUnfiltered`: Configuration property that sets the flag for including/excluding an encode without video filters for each EncodingMode
+`IncludeUnfiltered` is a flag for including or excluding an encode without video filters for each bitrate control mode and CRF pairing.

-* `VideoFilters`: Configuration items used for named video filtergraphs
+`VideoFilters` is a configuration item list used for named video filtergraphs for each bitrate control mode and CRF pairing.

-* `--loglevel error`: Only show error messages
+**Logging**

+Determines the level of the logging for the program.

+`--loglevel error` will only output error messages.

-* `--loglevel info`: Show error messages and script progression info messages
+`--loglevel info` will output error messages and script progression info messages.

-* `--loglevel debug`: Show all messages, including variable dumps
+`--loglevel debug` will output all messages, including variable dumps.